bxparks/rpn83p/docs/USER_GUIDE_STAT.md

 number of storage registers that are cleared depends on whether `LINSigma` or `ALLSigma` are selected, just like the HP-42S.

-There are a few STAT features which are _not_ implemented on the RPN83P:

-- The storage registers allocated to the `STAT` functions are hardcoded to be `R11-R23`.
-On the HP-42S, the register allocation can be changed.
-- RPN83P does not (yet) support vectors and matrices, so it is not possible to enter the data into a matrix first, then perform the `STAT` functions over the matrix.
+RPN83P does not (yet) support vectors and matrices, so it is not possible to enter the data into a matrix first, then perform the `STAT` functions over the matrix.

 ## Curve Fitting Example